Bas Rutten: UFC Hall of Fame

 On 22 May 2015 UFC President Dana White appeared on Inside MMA to announce that Rutten would be inducted into the UFC Hall of Fame during International Fight Week in July.
-Rutten is the first European to be inducted, taking his place in the "Pioneers" wing of the UFC's new-look Hall of Fame.Dana White Surprises Bas Rutten w/ UFC Hall of Fame Invitation.
-YouTube (22 May 2015).
-Retrieved on 26 January 2016.
+Rutten is the first European to be inducted, taking his place in the "Pioneers" wing of the UFC's new-look Hall of Fame.

 Former UFC Light Heavyweight Champion Tito Ortiz has credited Rutten for inspiration during his early days.
 Ortiz said; "I looked up to Bas Rutten.
 Bas was my idol.
 People were just so scared of fighting him, he was like the man.
 I thought that was what I need to do now.
 If I train as hard as he does then one day I'll be as good as him and two years later look where I am, I'm on top of the world.
 I've got to say thanks to him, (Bas) for helping me out by making me believe in dreams."